coprint/ChromaScreen/README.md

 ChromaPad respects the open source community and in the spirit of the community, users will be free to modify and customize the source code.

 ### ChromaScreen is fork of KlipperScreen
+Originally derived from the KlipperScreen project, ChromaScreen was designed to meet the specific needs and requirements of its user base.
+ChromaScreen's development and features are differentiated to provide a unique and specialized experience to its users.
+Thanks to Klipper, Mainsail, Moonraker, KlipperScreen.

 ### Community
 <p align="left">